kendeveloper1/qaiotdb-challenge2022/README.md

     git@github.com:XavierVal/qaiotdb-challenge2022.git

-### Read carefully this file to understand the purpose correctly
+### Carefully read this file to understand the purpose correctly

 All task resolutions must be uploaded to a Git repository.
 Public or private.
 Add a readme file describing the configuration environment and the basics of the test.